A-tG/VoicemeeterFancyOSD/README.md

 May work with older Windows versions (not older than Windows 7) but OSD will work as normal window and will not be displayed on top of fullscreen applications.

 # Installation and Usage
 The program is portable, no installation required, but you need [.NET Desktop runtime](https://dotnet.microsoft.com/download/dotnet/6.0/runtime).
-Download the latest version from the [Releases](https://github.com/A-tG/VoicemeeterFancyOSD/releases) page, unpack and launch VoicemeeterFancyOsdHost.exe (on Windows 8.1 or newer), or VoicemeeterFancyOsd.exe if VoicemeeterFancyOsdHost.exe doesnэt work for some reason or you are using older version of Windows.
+Download the latest version from the [Releases](https://github.com/A-tG/VoicemeeterFancyOSD/releases) page, unpack and launch VoicemeeterFancyOsdHost.exe (on Windows 8.1 or newer), or VoicemeeterFancyOsd.exe if VoicemeeterFancyOsdHost.exe doesn't work for some reason or you are using older version of Windows.

 Settings are stored in *PROGRAM_LOCATION\config\config.ini* (created on program launch if not exist).
 And are automatically validated and updated on file change, no need to restart.